Overview

 unless we decide to purchase or sell the same securities for several clients at approximately the same time.

-We may (but is not obligated to) combine or “batch” such orders to obtain best execution, to negotiate
+We may (but are not obligated to) combine or “batch” such orders to obtain best execution, to negotiate

 more favorable commission rates, or to allocate equitably among our clients’ differences in prices and